Christine Love (writer): Biography and career

-That summer, Love began working on a larger, commercial game.
+In the summer of 2011, Love began working on a larger commercial game.
 She was beginning to believe that her games could be successful commercially, a belief supported by messages to that effect by fans of her previous works.
 The game, Analogue: A Hate Story, was released in February 2012.
 Love dropped out of university during the game's development in her fourth year of an English undergraduate degree.
 She felt that she was "not really learning a whole lot" and was unable to balance school and work on the game.
 Set centuries after Digital: A Love Story, the plot of Analogue revolves around an unnamed investigator, who is tasked with discovering the reason for an interstellar ship's disappearance once it reappears 600 years after "going dark".
-The game's themes focus similarly around human/computer interaction, interpersonal relationships, and LGBT issues, primarily on "transhumanism, traditional marriage, loneliness and cosplay."
-The release of Analogue, Love's first commercial game as main developer, currently fully supports her financially.
+The game's themes focus similarly around human/computer interaction, interpersonal relationships, and LGBT issues.
 Although Analogue is a sequel "of sorts" to Digital, the time difference between the two games means that they are connected more in spirit than directly, similar to the connections between Digital and don't take it personally.
 Analogue sold over 40,000 copies by December 2012, and has inspired the release of a soundtrack album by the game's composer, Isaac Schankler, as well as a commercial expansion to the game, titled Hate Plus.

 Along with her visual novels, Love has also developed a few games using the interactive fiction tool Twine.
 These games include Even Cowgirls Bleed, and Magical Maiden Madison.
 In 2016, Love released a new visual novel, Ladykiller in a Bind.
 She described the game as "an erotic visual novel about social manipulation and girls tying up other girls".
 Ladykiller in a Bind won the Excellence in Narrative award at the Independent Games Festival 2017.
 It was followed in 2021 by Get in the Car, Loser!, a role-playing game.
+It received positive reviews from RPGamer and Kotaku.
+In 2025, Love self-published a novel on Itch.io, Star Sword Nemesis, a science fiction romance story with illustrations by Max Schwartz.